 If you watch a lot of HGTV like I do, you’ve probably heard of house flipping before.
-It’s where you buy a house for cheap, fix it up, and then flip (sell) it for a profit.
+(Ever watched the show Flip or Flop before?
+So good.)
+Basically, it’s where you buy a house for cheap, fix it up, and then flip (sell) it for a profit.

 Blog flipping is the same general idea.
-You start a blog at a low cost, build it up, and then sell it to a new owner for a nice profit.
+You start a blog at a low cost, build it up so it’s earning money, and then sell it to a new owner for a nice profit.

-The blog I flipped was a lifestyle blog with more than 40 blog posts about recipes, crafts, holidays, decor, and more.
+The first blog I ever flipped was a lifestyle blog with more than 40 blog posts about recipes, crafts, holidays, decor, and more.